-Note: For more information about using your 3rd party RF devices, consult the user guidance for the RF device.

-And Wiegand format should be configured properly in Suprema device for it to work compatibly with 3rd party RF devices.
+Note: For more information about using your third-party RF device, consult the user guidance for the RF device.
+The Wiegand format must be configured properly to ensure compatibility with third-party RF devices.

 3.2.4 Configure a BioStation Device